What Does ‘Marriage’ Mean, Legally Speaking, in Australia?

 In Western Australia, the couple must lodge a Notice of Intended Marriage with the Registry of Births, Deaths and Marriages at least one month before the wedding.
 Other states have different time frames, consent requirements and processes.

 Some states have different residency requirements for getting married.
-For instance, South Australia requires marriage certificates for at least one party to reside in the state for at least one month prior to the marriage.
+For example, South Australia requires marriage certificates for at least one party to reside in the state for at least one month prior to the marriage.

 It’s important for couples to check the specific requirements in their state or territory to ensure their marriage certificate is legally valid.